wiremock/api-template-library/surrey.ca-trafficloops/index.md

 ---
 slug: "surrey-ca-trafficloops"
-name: "City of Surrey Traffic Loop Count API."
+title: "City of Surrey Traffic Loop Count API."
 provider: "surrey.ca"
 description: "This API provides locations of City of Surrey traffic loops and the\
   \ corresponding traffic loop counts in 15 minute intervals.
 While the counts are\